matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 - **Replace Profile Fields**
   - **Endpoint**: `PUT /_matrix/client/v3/profile/{userId}`
-  - **Description**: Replace the entire user's profile with the provided JSON object, adding or updating keys and removing any absent ones.
+  - **Description**: Replace the entire user's profile with the provided JSON object, adding or updating keys and removing any absent ones, if permitted by the homeserver.
   - **Request Body**:

 ```json